carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/decisions.md

 ![[../../Attachments/UtilityIntelligence/Documenntation/Decisions/decision-weight.png|center|550]]

-To change the decision's weight, you need to use the Editor:
+You can change the weight of a decision in the **Decision Editor**:

 ![[../../Attachments/UtilityIntelligence/Documenntation/Decisions/adjust-decision-weight.png|../../Attachments/UtilityIntelligence/Documenntation/Decisions/adjust-decision-weight.png]]